getindata/terraform-snowflake-schema/README.md

 * Can create custom Snowflake roles with role-to-role, role-to-user assignments
 * Can create a set of default roles to simplify access management:
   * `READONLY` - granted select on all (and future) tables and views and usage on some objects in the schema
+  * `READ_CLASSIFIED` - marker role used to access classified data.
+Useful for checking secondary roles in masking policies
   * `READWRITE` - granted write type grants on tables and stages.
-Additionally, allows calling procedures and tasks in the schema.
+Additionally, allows calling procedures and tasks in the schema
-  * `READ_CLASSIFIED` - marker role used to access classified data.
-Useful for checking secondary roles in masking policies.
+  * `TRANSFORMER` - Allows creating tables and views on top of the `READWRITE` role privileges
-  * `ADMIN` - Full access, including setting schema options like `data_retention_days`.
+  * `ADMIN` - Full access, including setting schema options like `data_retention_days`

 ## USAGE